kielabokkie/jsonapi-behat-extension/README.md

 | oauth_client_secret    | testsecret       |
 | oauth_use_bearer_token | false            |

-You can overwrite these parameters in the behat.yml file as needed.
+You can overwrite any of these parameters in the behat.yml file as needed.

     default:
         extensions: